 Teams with No. 1 schedule strength rankings can usually look forward to NCAA tournament invitation

 Duke finished in second place in the ACC standings in 2013, lost in its first conference tournament game, but still captured the No. 1 overall and non-conference schedule strength at the end of the 2014 regular season.
 In fact, the Jayhawks had the second-best overall regular-season schedule strength since CBN began tracking the RPI in 1991.
 Kansas' .6678 schedule strength for 2014 is second only to Maryland's .6679 in 1998.
 The Jayhawks also had the best opponents' won-lost record of 641-394 (.6193) in the regular season, and the sixth-best RPI rank of opponents played, which is an alternate way of determining schedule strength.
-Duke received a No. 1 seed, making it to the Sweet 16 before losing to Louisville in the West Regional Semifinals by a score of 57-44.
-Since 1991, 17 of the 22 teams holding the No. 1 regular season schedule strength rank at the end of the regular season were in the NCAA tournament, and 18 of those 22 teams were in post-season play.
+Duke received a No. 2 seed and eventually lost to eventual NCAA champion Louisville in the Midwest Regional Final by a score of 85-63.
+Since 1991, 18 of the 23 teams holding the No. 1 regular season schedule strength rank at the end of the regular season were in the NCAA tournament, and 19 of those 23 teams were in post-season play.
 However, having the No. 1 schedule strength does not guarantee success in the NCAA tournament.
 In six of the last thirteen seasons, the team holding top schedule strength honors has lost in the first round of the NCAA tournament.
 In the ten years prior to that, no teams with the No. 1 schedule strength that made the NCAA tournament lost in the first round, although three of those teams did not make the NCAA tournament.
 The best that a team has done in the NCAA tournament that had the best regular-season schedule strength was North Carolina in 1997, losing in the national semifinals to eventual national champion Arizona.
 Notre Dame had the best regular-season schedule strength in 1992 with a 14-14 record and finished second in the NIT.
 List

 Several conferences use CBN's RPI data to break tournament seeding ties